21 Then Peter came up and said to him: Lord, how many

 25 But because he did not have the means to pay [it] back, his master ordered him and his wife and his children and all the things he had to be sold and payment to be made.

 26 Therefore the slave fell down and began to do obeisance to him, saying, 'Be patient with me and I will pay back everything to you.'
-[He will after waiting for the 77x of the contest]
+[He at the end of the contest of 1Kings18]

 27 Moved to pity at this, the master of that slave let him off and cancelled his debt.